mfernest/SEBC/Partner Bootcamp  - Certify.md

 * The NameNode knows which DataNodes stores blocks for a given request
     * It doesn't know [which nodes may have cached them](https://issues.apache.org/jira/browse/HDFS-4949)
-    * Any repeat job that uses a different replica pays disk-transfer cost twice
+    * Any repeated job that uses a different replica pays disk-transfer cost twice
-    * Probably washes out in MR performance
+    * Probably washes out with the overhead of a Hive job
-    * For queries ([Impala](http://impala.io/) in particular)<p>, mitigates having more memory to hold working sets<p>
+    * With [Impala queries](http://impala.io/), though, it could lead to inefficient (redundant) caching

 ---
 <div style="page-break-after: always;"></div>

 ## <center> Solution: Directory caching

-* 'Globalizing' cache, or supplying locality for cached blocks to NN
+* Adds a degree of locality for cached blocks
-    1. Specify HDFS objects for caching in advance
+    1. NN directory data used to specify cacheable HDFS blocks
-    2. Let DN read associated block into page cache, notify the NN
+    2. The DN reads a block into page cache associated with a specific directory, notifies the NN
-    3. Let NN prefer DNs with cache-local blocks
+    3. The NN prefers any DN with a cached copy of a requested block
-    3. Provide support to clients via <a href="#scr_and_zcr">fastlane-aware API</a>
+    3. Clients can be made cache-aware <a href="#scr_and_zcr">one of two ways</a>
-        * Short-circuit read (SCR)
+        * Short-circuit read (SCR) API
-        * Zero-copy read (ZCR)
+        * Zero-copy read (ZCR) API

 ---
 <div style="page-break-after: always;"></div>